snobu/destreamer/README.md

 ## NEW `dev` BRANCH!

 This is now a TypeScript project if you checkout the `dev` branch.
+All new development happens on `dev` branch.

 Use the `master` branch for the older vanilla JavaScript version.

 ## DISCLAIMER